ErnakovichLab/ReadsQC/README.md

 If there are ever updates to the tutorial on github, you can update the contents of this folder by downloading the new version from the same link as above.

 #### Install Cromwell
 Cromwell is a java based program and requires java 11 or greater to run.
-The default java version on premise is below this.
+Cromwell is the software that does the heavy lifting for us in interpreting the WDL language and orchestrating the workflow.
+The default java version on premise is below what Cromwell requires.
 Therefore we will install java and Cromwell in an anaconda environment which we will invoke prior to running the pipeline.

 ```bash
 # load anaconda on the premise HPC